 where \(x(t_k) = \mathrm{Re}(\alpha(t_k))\) is the dimensionless membrane position.
 By operating the qubit in a frame detuned by $\Delta > \kappa_m$, the free evolution between interaction pulses continually rotates the measurement axis.
 Consequently, successive $\op{\sigma}_{x, k}$ measurements sweep through all mechanical quadrature angles—probing both $\mathrm{Re}(\tilde \alpha(t_k))$ and $\mathrm{Im}(\tilde \alpha(t_k))$—in direct analogy with a heterodyne detection.

-Our focus being on characterizing the steady-state statistical properties, we directly compute the noise spectral density $S_{mm}^{g/e}$ of the telegraphic signal, where the superscript $g/e$ denotes the initial qubit state used in the sequence.
-To do so, we first group the measurement outcomes $\{m_k\}$ into batches of $N = 10\,000$ samples (see \reffig[d]{fig:spectrum_analyzer}).
-For each batch, we compute the discrete Fourier transform, $\mathcal{F}[m_k]_r$, where the frequency bins are defined as \(\omega_r = 2\pi r/N\tcycle\) for \(0\leq r<N\).
-We then average the squared magnitudes over all batches to obtain the noise spectral density \(S_{mm}(\omega_r) = \overline{|\mathcal{F}[m_k]_r|^2}\tcycle/N\), with the overline indicating an average over batches corresponding to distinct classical trajectories \(\{x(t_k)\}_{0\leq k<N}\) (see \reffig[e]{fig:spectrum_analyzer}).
-At our sampling rate, the aliasing-free frequency span is $\omega_{N/2} \approx 2\pi \times 32~$kHz.
-We therefore choose a small qubit-membrane detuning $\Delta/2\pi = 5~$kHz to ensure the oscillations of $x(t)$ remain entirely within the Nyquist zone.

-In a semiclassical approximation that neglects qubit backaction on the membrane, the trajectory \(x(t)\) acts as an independent external drive, so that the qubit’s response at each sampling time depends only on the instantaneous \(x(t_k)\) and not on prior measurements.
-Consequently, the two-point correlator factorizes:
+Our goal is to characterize the steady‐state noise spectra \(S_{mm}^{g/e}(\omega)\) of the qubit readout record \(m_k\).
+In practice see Methods), we segment the time series into equal‐length batches, compute the discrete Fourier transform of each, and average the squared magnitudes (see \reffig[(d)-(e)]{fig:spectrum_analyzer}).
+In a semiclassical approximation that neglects qubit backaction on the membrane, the trajectory \(x(t)\) acts as an independent external drive, and the two‐point correlator factorizes: